danielabar/meblog/src/markdown/ruby-configurable-retry.md

 ## Built-in Retry

 In Ruby, the `retry` keyword is used to repeat the execution of a block of code within a `rescue` clause.
 It allows you to handle and recover from exceptions by retrying the failed operation.
 In a web application, you would typically want to retry an external network request, but to keep the examples simple for this post, we'll be looking at some code that reads a file.
-Reading a file could fail if the file is not available on the file system or the user running the program doesn't have permission to view it.
+Reading a file could fail if the file is not available on the file system.

 For example, the `FileReader` class below is initialized with a path to a file, then attempts to read from the file using `File.read`, which could raise an error: